 Now I’m not saying that a successful stylist has to have two decades worth of fashion training, like I do, to be a good one.
 However, what I am saying is that a stylist should have a respect for their profession and a desire to learn beyond the basics of good fashion sense.
 This is not nearly enough to be qualified.
-Even I, who wanted to leave my fashion design career and start working as a stylist, went back to school and took classes on image consulting before hanging a shingle outside my door.
+Even I, who wanted to leave my fashion design career and start working as a stylist, went back to school and took classes on image consulting before starting my business.
 In addition, please be very cautious of any stylist who merely has a media presence and no qualifications beyond that.
-Just because a stylist creates a pretty blog of outfit photos or gets sponsors to make them look qualified doesn’t mean that they have any experience .
-In this day and age it is very easy to pull the wool over the eyes of many consumers.
-Which leads me to my next, very important, point.
+Just because a stylist creates a pretty blog of outfit photos or gets sponsors to make them look qualified doesn’t mean that they have any experience.
+In this day and age, it is very easy to pull the wool over the eyes of many consumers.
+This leads me to my next, very important, point.

 It’s about you, not about them